1. Home

 Setting Up A New Google Play Console Connection

-1. Log in
+1. Log in to the Google Play Console

 If you have more than one Google profile logged in to a single browser you will need to use a private browser or use a separate browser profile.
 This process requires moving between the Google Play Console and Google Cloud Console and if you have more than one Google account it may open the wrong account when moving between the two services.

-6. Search for APIs
+3. Search for APIs in Google

 Search for the following API’s and make sure they are all ENABLED: